KansasCityWomeninTechnology/jewelbots/README.md

 19. Unplug your Jewelbot and test out your new Timer!
 Click the magic button one time to set the timer for 1 minute.
 Press the magic button for two full seconds to start the timer.
 You will see all four leds flash blue (or whatever color you changed it to) one time for every minute set on the timer.
 The leds will flash red (or whatever color you changed it to) once every 60 seconds.
 When the timer ends, you will feel a buzz and see an led animation.

-20. Congratulations
+20. Congratulations!
+You just programmed an embedded system, that's something to be proud of.

 ### How to pair
-Jewelbots can actually be used right out of the box without ever programming them at all.
-You might need to charge it up first, but you don't need to program it to use it!
-Many Jewelbots can be assigned to the same friendship group color, however, Jewelbots can only be paired two at a time.
-In order to pair, first make sure both Jewelbots are unplugged, turned on, and within 60 centimeters of each other.
+Make sure both Jewelbots are unplugged, turned on, and within 60 centimeters of each other.
 Next, hold down the button on both Jewelbots for 2 full seconds \(counting 1 Mississippi, 2 Mississippi.\) One Jewelbot will light up all white, the other will cycle through colors one at a time.
 You pick the friendship group color by pressing the button on the cycling Jewelbot.

 ## Homework
----
 Did you love working with code?
 If you want to learn more on your own, we have suggestions for you.

 * Come to one of our other Coding & Cupcakes events [Eventbrite](https://www.eventbrite.com/o/coding-amp-cupcakes-kansas-city-16053804463).